-St. Andrew’s Priory for Girls Lower School offers a challenging and rigorous curriculum that promotes the joy and love for the pursuit of knowledge.
+The Prep offers a challenging and rigorous curriculum that promotes the joy and love for the pursuit of knowledge.
 Students experience an interdisciplinary curriculum where all academic and specialty subjects support meaningful learning.
 Support and enrichment are provided based on the needs of each child.

-Our Priory Lower School students build solid spiritual, academic, social, emotional, and physical foundations in an environment of love, respect, and support.
+Our students build solid spiritual, academic, social, emotional, and physical foundations in an environment of love, respect, and support.
 Classroom environments are safe, respectful, and nurturing, and students benefit from strong mentor relationships with their teachers and other adults.
 All children are celebrated and appreciated for their unique talents and gifts.

 Our kindergarten students are enthusiastic learners who wonder about the world around them, actively explore it, and ask questions that help direct their learning.
 They begin to reflect on problems, try out their ideas, and develop solutions to meaningful problems.
 They develop positive learning attitudes such as persistence and flexibility, and effective learning behaviors with teacher support.
 They can reflect on how they know something, make connections between things that they learn, and predict and plan for the future.